smartgeometry-ucl/COMP0119_20-21/lab_demos/Tutorial 1 -  coding_framework/README.md

      ![](../imgs/jupyter.png)

 ## Meshlab
 This isn't coding, but please install the Meshlab application from [here](https://www.meshlab.net/) and make sure you can use it to open a .obj file (e.g. from the 'resources' folder).

 There is a related python library called PyMeshlab, but this is different and not needed.
 Don't install PyMeshlab unless you want to.

+## Halfedge Mesh Library
+The file python_lib/halfedge_mesh.py is a very basic library for converting, processing and exporting halfedge meshes.
+You will cover halfedge meshes later in the course.
+For now, please just run the notebook halfedge_test.ipynb to check that you can import the library and use its functions.
+The notebook should read an obj file, convert it to halfedge representation, then export it back into obj and off format.
+It should create two meshes ('test.off' and 'test.obj').
+Check that you can open these in meshlab. (open meshlab, then 'File -> import  mesh ...').